 - Served as the coordinating institution in the launch of the Taylor Geospatial Institute, a landmark collaboration between eight research institutions that will make St. Louis the global center of geospatial innovation.

-- Enhanced healthcare to underserved populations in Saint Louis through the compassionate care of SLUCare physicians, COVID vaccine distribution to churches and other community locations, and a soon-to-be-launched mobile health unit.
+- Enhanced health care to underserved populations in St. Louis through the compassionate care of SLUCare physicians, COVID vaccine distribution to churches and other community locations, and a soon-to-be-launched mobile health unit.

 In partnership with University and community leaders, Dr. Pestello has strengthened SLU’s longstanding commitment to the Jesuit mission, most recently through the construction of a new $17 million Jesuit Center on campus, and to diversity and community engagement — in part — through the development and consistent focus on the 2014 Clock Tower Accords.

 Dr. Pestello has also led SLU to become a driving force in the revitalization of midtown St. Louis.
 The University joined with SSM Health to create a 353 Redevelopment Plan and the St. Louis Midtown Redevelopment Corporation (STLMRC).
-The STLMRC has catalyzed several completed development projects, including the City Foundry, a new Fresh Thyme Market grocery store, the Steelcote Lofts, and the Element Hotel by Westin.
-Renovation of the historic Armory is well underway, and construction has begun on a Target store set to open in summer 2023.
+The STLMRC has catalyzed several completed development projects, including the City Foundry, a new Fresh Thyme Market grocery store, the Steelcote Lofts, the Element Hotel by Westin, and the historic Armory.
+Now under construction, a Target store is set to open this summer followed by a Top Golf in September 2023.

 Continuing the Jesuit Tradition of Excellence

 As a graduate of a Jesuit University himself, Dr. Pestello understands firsthand the promise of an education guided by the Society of Jesus and its rigorous, justice-oriented, educational mission.